Tax on property income in Slovenia

 Residents of EU member states who file income tax returns in Slovenia can claim some allowances.

-Nonresident foreigners´ income is taxed at a flat rate of 25%.
-Taxable rental income may be computed by:
+Nonresident foreigners´ income is taxed at a flat rate of 15%.
+Deductions of up to 10% are allowed from gross rental income.

 Nonresident foreigners can opt to consider their rental income as income from business activities.
 In this case, they must register at the Agency of the Republic of Slovenia for Public Legal Records and Related Services to be considered as a sole trader.